bloombar/zoom-report-cleaner/rosters/readme.txt

-Student rosters will be stored in this directory.
+Place CSV roster files in this directory.
-Rosters include students' email addresses and names.
+Be sure include "Last", "First", "Email" in the header line of the roster CSV.